Foxzylv/PSP-Calculator/README.md

 # PSP-Calculator
-A very simple calculator for the psp
+A very simple calculator for the PSP